top of page

 Lloyd and Perdita move to Boston and have a daughter, but she dies soon after, not before making her husband promise to leave her collection of clothes untouched until her daughter is old enough to wear them herself.
 He agrees, and after her death, the dresses and jewels are locked in a trunk and secreted away in the attic.
 Unsurprisingly, Rosalind inserts herself back into Lloyd’s life as a nursemaid for her young niece, but she ultimately succeeds in securing his heart and the two are married not long after.

 Three years pass and although Rosalind has succeeded in taking over Perdita’s role as wife and mother, she is not satisfied: she must have her clothes, too.
 Lloyd is still loyal to his first wife, however, and refuses to break his promise, even if it means an unhappy marriage.
 Undeterred, Perdita finds the key to the lock and sneaks into the attic one day.
 Hours pass, and she doesn’t come down for dinner, causing Lloyd to have the house searched.
-There, in the dim light of the attic, she is found in front of the opened chest: she is dead, and her pale face is still reddened by the welts from two slaps across the face – “ten hideous wounds from two vengeful, ghostly hands…”
+There, in the dim light of the attic, she is found in front of the opened chest: she is dead, and her pale face is gruesomely scored across the face by nail-scratches – “ten hideous wounds from two vengeful, ghostly hands…”

 ANALYSIS

-Like the tales of Charlotte Riddell, Mrs Oliphant, Rhoda Broughton, Amelia Edwards, Wilkie Collins, and J. S. Le Fanu, James is more concerned with illustrating a human problem (in this case, sibling rivalry and social envy) than thrilling readers with ghastly details.
-I certainly have a voracious taste for the gruesome and ghostly, but I have deep respect both for James’ restraint throughout the tale (there are no glaring portraits, gliding figures in hoods, or spectral messages whispered in empty rooms) and his commitment at the end.
-In fact, it is this commitment to hold back 95% of the haunting until the final 5% of the story that earns “Romance” its reputation as America’s first great ghost story.
+Like his British counterparts – J. Sheridan Le Fanu, Amelia Edwards, Mrs. Oliphant, and the like – James is more concerned with illustrating a human problem (in this case, envy, jealousy, and rage) than alarming readers with ghastly details.
+I certainly have a voracious taste for the gruesome, but I also have deep respect for James’ restraint throughout the tale and his commitment at the end.
+It is his self-control and restraint throughout the story which has earned its reputation as one of America’s first great ghost stories.

-The ending is savage, unexpectedly fatal, and allows a peak at the astonishing volume of female rage and depth of feeling which (as the story repeatedly testified) this society demands be repressed.
-The red slap marks on Rosalind’s face are a distinctly female manner of assault, and one which a well-bred woman would neither dream of delivering, nor receiving.
-Having violated her sister’s legacy, Rosalind is viciously assaulted by her sibling’s ghost in a way that we sense the spirit would have relished in life, but never would have dreamed of taking such a violent liberty.
+The ending is brutal, unexpectedly fatal, and allows a peak at the astonishing volume of rage and depth of feeling which (as the story repeatedly testifies) this society represses.
+The savage scratch marks on Rosalind’s face testify to a distinctly feminine manner of assault – one which a well-bred woman would never be expected to experience.
+Having violated her sister’s legacy, Rosalind is viciously assaulted by her sibling’s ghost in a way that we sense the spirit would have relished in life.

-To have been slapped so brutally that the marks still shine on her face (presumably) hours after her death, Rosalind has clearly earned the deep hatred of her attacker, and it is with this powerful image that James directs us to beware the powers of repression, for a repressed person is a dangerous person – one whose emotions are forbidden the opportunity to breathe in public will grow sick and perverted in the confines of a shut-away mind.
+To have been assaulted so brutally that the gory marks still gleam on her face hours after her death, Rosalind has clearly earned the deep hatred of her attacker, and it is with this powerful image that James warns us of the powers of repression: for a repressed person is a dangerous person, and one whose emotions are forbidden the opportunity to breathe in public will degenerate in the confines of a shut-away mind.

 bottom of page